How to Vibe Code in 2026: The Complete Beginner's Guide (Updated May 2026)

-- Choose your tool: Lovable for non-coders, Cursor for developers
+- Pick a tool: Lovable for non-coders, Cursor for developers, Claude Code for terminal-natives

 - Write outcome-focused prompts: "Build X that does Y" – let AI handle implementation